dallarosa/eyenotify/README.md

   - I'll look more deeply into this one once I get the above worked out
 * Refactor the code
   - I created an unnecessary inotifyevent when syscall provides me with one.
+  - unifying the calls for the OS-based methods.
+  - Lots of other stuff
 * Get the ignore list properly working
   - Right now I'm ignoring .git with hardcoded rules but that should be handled properly